RafalUrniaz/HeatMap4kmeRs/README.md

 ## Documentation and tutorials

-The documentation in included to the package.
+The documentation is included in the package.